-R ELIABILITY block diagramming (RBD) has been an active area of research for decades, even more so now with the advent of the embedded systems [1]-[11].
-This paper explores to describe and compute the s - t reliability in such (embedded) systems through an RBD approach.
+RELIABILITY block diagramming (RBD) has been an active area of research for decades, even more so now with the advent of the embedded systems [1]-[11].
+This paper explores to describe and compute the s-t reliability in such (embedded) systems through an RBD approach.
 It is assumed that the input data required, such as reliability or availability including the aspect of security for each component and link in the RBD approach, is correctly facilitated by improving the very large scale integration (VLSI) testing techniques [24]-[30].
+Earlier, simple or complicated series-parallel systems are studied to demonstrate that these networks can be provement stages usually base their decisions on approximate or upper-bound estimates of reliability to compute a given ingress (source) to egress (target) reliability.
+This practice may be deceptive, erroneous and overly optimistic due to computational complexity when reliability remains of a crucial importance that means human life and health.

-Earlier, simple or complicated series-parallel systems are studied to demonstrate that these networks can be encoded using a modified Polish notation employing postfixes [12], [17], [19]-[22].
-The "compression" algorithm through a user-friendly and graphical Java application computes the reliability of any series-parallel network, no matter how large or complicated it is.
-Furthermore, the encoded topology can be transmitted remotely and then reverse-coded to reconstruct the original network diagram for purposes of securing classified information and saving space, a project which is also in progress nearing completion.
+The graphical screening ease and convenience of this algorithm are advantageous for planners and designers trying to improve system reliability by allowing a quick and efficient intervention that may be required at a dispatch center to observe routine operations and/or identify solution alternatives in case encoded using a modified Polish notation employing postfixes a user-friendly and graphical Java application computes the reliability of any series-parallel network, no matter how large or complicated it is.
+Furthermore, the encoded topology can be transmitted remotely and then reverse-coded to reconstruct the original network diagram for purposes of securing classified information and saving space, a project which is also in progress communications networks with a large number of nodes and connecting links, such as those found in hospitals, universities, electricity distribution, gas pipelines, military, or internet has increased in recent years.
+Due to geographical and physical constraints in such critical systems, designers at the initial or imof a crisis.